 A survey course in finger-style guitar that features both lectures and multimedia presentations, as well as applied instrument instruction on finger-style guitar technique and repertoire.
 We welcome anyone interested to sign up, and have designed the performance requirements of the class to accommodate students at a variety of levels.

-Middle and High School students are invited to attend masterclasses and workshops with Associate Professor of Horn, Greg Flint and students from the UW-Milwaukee horn studio.
+Hosted by the student organization Horn Club, Middle and High School students are invited to attend masterclasses and workshops with Associate Professor of Horn, Greg Flint and students from the UW-Milwaukee horn studio.
 Horn players will also have the opportunity to play in a large horn choir and perform a concert at the end of the event.
 In addition to playing horn-specific repertoire, students will also learn about proper techniques, horn history, maintenance, and career opportunities.